Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 “As we prepare to embrace Industry 4.0, move away from mass production and dive deeper into tailor-made solutions for specific applications, we work hard to detect potential errors and correct them at the source.
-We also know that to achieve our goals, we need good partners and good solutions, and Siemens PLM Software delivered the right ones for us.
+We also know that to achieve our goals, we need good partners and good solutions, and Siemens Digital Industries Software delivered the right ones for us.
 The modal analysis and testing they skilfully provided was a huge benefit for us and our customers.
 In our industry, this translated into processing wood and wood materials efficiently, economically and with a high degree of precision.”

 Homag believes that the interaction of measurement, simulation and product development will become even more important in the future.
 In this context, the company appreciates that the Simcenter testing solutions will continue to bring a tremendous contribution by helping to reduce costs and time and boost production.